MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 You can use the first procedure to determine whether a job failed using Windows PowerShell cmdlets, and you can evaluate any error messages that this job created.

 The second procedure can be used to change the default transform job timeout period.
 If you see that the data warehouse transform job doesn't complete successfully, then this may be due to the default 3-hour timeout period for the job being surpassed.
-This can happen due to the fact that a large volume of data is transformed in the data warehouse.
+This can happen because a large volume of data is transformed in the data warehouse.
 To confirm that this is actually happening, you can view the Event Viewer in the Data Warehouse where messages similar to:  **Timeout expired.
 The timeout period elapsed prior to completion of the operation or the server is not responding.** can be seen for a module.
 As an example, you might see the message above for the TransformEntityRelatesToEntityFact module.
 To resolve the problem in this case, you can set the timeout period to be longer than the default value of 10800 seconds.

 ### To troubleshoot data warehouse jobs by using Windows PowerShell cmdlets